 If you haven't yet acquired commercial security scan SAST/DAST or IAST tools, your discussions may revolve around identifying where to start the implementation of security within your pipeline and how issues will be tracked and managed on a centralized platform.
 In the meantime, you may also be researching for potential open-source tools and IDE plugins that could be used to run quick source code scans and a provide direct feedback to developers.

 Your next step and challenge would be to identify and select effective, efficient, and reliable open-source tools to implement initially.
-As a starting point here are some of the free security tools and IDE plugins worth exploring as your are moving along.
+The different aspects of SAST and DAST within your software development lifecycle.